Khan/perseus/.changeset/old-humans-confess.md

 "@khanacademy/perseus": minor
 ---

-Bug fixes to ensure that users can properly interact with the numberline widget
+Bug fixes to ensure that users can properly focus a math input on mobile devices